 We also used keyword-optimized content on the blog to focus on specific implementations of the product for key segments and buyer personas.

-Once we reached this stage in our content marketing strategy, we’d built a solid collection of content to help SaaS buyers move from initial pain points to identifying solutions.
-For HelloSign, we used product-based content to insert HelloSign products, specifically, into the readers consideration set.
+Once we reached this stage in our content marketing strategy, we’d built a solid collection of content to help SaaS buyers move from initial pain points to identifying solutions and product-focused MOFU content to insert HelloSign products into the reader’s consideration set.

 But, there’s one more step left–that’s the actual buying decision.